tyamz/CPS3310---PL/notes/lecture12.5.17.md

     - The reason is: the code itself can free variables
     - (variables that are not bound inside the code so they need to be bound by some outer environment ∴ the closure carries with it the environment that provides all those bindings.
 A closure overall is "closed" -> it has everything it needs to produce a function given a function argument).

+# The Rules
+- all values (results) are objects
+  1. Objects communicate with each other and we use them by calling their methods.
+  2. Methods are like functions, but they belong to objects.
+  3. Each object has a private state.
+  4. Each object has a class - the class determines the objects behavior.
+The class defines the bodies of the methods that then belong to the object.
+(The class contains method definitions.)

 # Ruby
 - allows us to discuss some of the core concepts in OOP.
 - contrast between functional programming vs. OOP.